LedgerInvesting/ledger-analytics/docs/source/user-guide/generalized_bondy.rst

 Our Generalized Bondy model is a generalization of the Bondy method used by actuaries to estimate ultimate losses given histoic development patterns.
 Whereas the Bondy method is typically performed given age-to-age factors as input, our Generalized Bondy model is fitted directly to the triangle of interest.
-The Generalized Bondy model is implemented in the ``GeneralizedBondy`` class, and is expressed mathematically as:
+The Generalized Bondy model is implemented by the ``GeneralizedBondy`` model type, and is expressed mathematically as:

 .. math::